 How TMJ May Be the Cause of Facial Pain

 Do you have facial pain quite regularly?
 You might want to learn about how TMJ may be the cause.
 Typically, there are 6 causes of facial pain, and your temporomandibular joint might be the culprit.
 We can help here at Koala® Center For Sleep & TMJ Disorders.
 Call us today or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.